actions/runner/docs/checks/sslcert.md

 The actions runner is a dotnet core application which will follow how dotnet load SSL CA certificates on each OS.

-You can get full detail documentation at [here](https://docs.microsoft.com/en-us/dotnet/standard/security/cross-platform-cryptography#x509store)
+You can get full details documentation at [here](https://docs.microsoft.com/en-us/dotnet/standard/security/cross-platform-cryptography#x509store)

 In short:
 - Windows: Load from Windows certificate store.
 - Linux: Load from OpenSSL CA cert bundle.
 - macOS: Load from macOS KeyChain.

-In order to let runner to trust your CA certificate, you will need to:
+To let the runner trusts your CA certificate, you will need to:
-1. Save your SSL certificate chain which include the root CA and all intermediate CAs into a `.pem` file.
+1. Save your SSL certificate chain which includes the root CA and all intermediate CAs into a `.pem` file.
 2. Use `OpenSSL` to convert `.pem` file to a proper format for different OS, here is some [doc with sample commands](https://www.sslshopper.com/ssl-converter.html)
 3. Trust CA on different OS:
     - Windows: https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate